Rebuilding the Engine Box and Cover

 Not surprisingly, the fit was far from perfect.
 However it was fairly close.

 Most of the errors appear to be in my CAD drawing.
-It was very difficult to all of the angles and joints precisely measured.
+It was very difficult to get all of the angles and joints precisely measured.

 In any case, Ken was not greatly disappointed that the fit was not perfect.
 He made additional measurements to adjust the dimensions of the panels and returned to his workshop.